 Sep9

-15:32 Jesus called (Summoned) his disciples (The Twelve) to him (Was not an order or command, but a call in what He would like to see happen.
-Jesus simply drops the hint and sees if we will do what He desires and wants.-(New) and said, “I have compassion (497-To have the bowels of the stomach moved with love and concern for the needs of others.
-Loves goes the extra mile-(New) for these people; (Gentiles) they have already been with me three days and have nothing to eat.
-(We can receive many great blessings already, but still endure hardship.)
-I do not want to send them away hungry, or they may collapse (faint) on the way”.
-33 His disciples answered, “Where could we get enough bread in this remote place (rural, out-in-the sticks) to feed such a crowd?”
-(Does not mean the disciple’s had forgotten Jesus’ earlier feeding of the 5000.-(Matt.
-14:15-21) But did not expect Jesus, as Israel’s Messiah, would perform the same miracle for a Gentile crowd.)
-34 “How many loaves do you have?”
+15:32 Jesus called his disciples to him (Was not an order or command, but a call in what He would like to see happen.
+Jesus simply drops the hint and sees if we will do what He desires and wants.-(New) and said, “I have compassion (To have a gut-wrenching aguish in the suffering of others.
+Loves goes the extra mile-(New) for these people they have already been with me three days (Having been already healed, they stayed around eager to hear Jesus preach) and have nothing to eat.
+(Their willingness to endure hunger displayed their greater appetite for Jesus and His words.
+That they were not just interested in miracles but Jesus Himself.)
+I do not want to send them away hungry, (Jesus takes note of our deprivation and service) or they may collapse on the way”.
+(To become physically incapacitated due to severely low blood sugar (hypoglycemia) and exhaustion resulting from a lack of food) 33 His disciples answered, “Where could we get enough bread in this remote place (There were no restaurants in sight.
+You couldn’t just go to the local Sizzler.) to feed such a crowd?”
+(The disciples were not so much questioning Jesus’ capacity, but His willingness in ministering to the Gentiles as He did to the Jews) 34 “How many loaves do you have?”
 Jesus asked.
 (Jesus is not saying ‘how little have you got?’.
 He is simply asking what resources are already available.-(New) “Seven,” they replied, “and a few small fish.”
-(Possibly the Kinneret sardine.) .)
 35 He told the crowd to sit down on the ground.
-(Suggests early Spring or late summer.
-To organize in groups of 50 & 100.)
-36 Then he took the seven loaves and fish, and when he had given thanks, (gave the blessing) he broke them and gave them to the disciples, they in turn to the people.
+(Problem in groups of 50 & 100.
+They sat down to eat, not because they saw food, but because they trusted in Jesu’ provision.)
+36 Then he took the seven loaves and fish, and when he had given thanks, he broke them and gave them to the disciples, they in turn to the people.
 37 They all ate and were satisfied.
-(By miraculously feeding the multitude, Jesus reveals Himself as the bread & source of eternal life for all people.
-Emphasizes the sufficiency of Christ in filling the deepest longings of the soul.
-That no one is left hungry or wanting.)
 Afterwards, the disciples picked up seven (Seven is often used as a symbolic number of perfection, completeness, and fulness.) basketfuls (4711-hamper-size-basket.
 The same type of basket that was used to lower the Apostle Paul out of a window-(Acts 9:25, 2-Corn.
 11:32-33-(New) Unlike the smaller baskets used in the first feeding of the 5000 Jews.
 Emphasizes the abundance of God’s grace is enough to go around for all people-(New)) of broken pieces that were left over.
 (Displays how when you give to the Lord, you’ll always get back more than you gave.-(New) 38 The number of those who ate was four thousand, (The number may be a symbolic representation of people from the four corners of the earth.
 As we read how God gathers from the four winds of the earth at His coming-(Matt.
 24:31 New) besides women and children.
-(Estimates put the total number between 9,000-12,000.)
-39 After Jesus had sent the crowd away, (Dismissing the people with a parting blessing, or exhorting them towards thankfulness and sanctity of life.) he got into the boat and went to the vicinity of Magadan.
-(Magdala-K.J.V.
-Having ministered to the Gentiles, Jesus leaves the Decapolis and crosses back over to the Westside of the Sea of Galilee, continuing His ministry to the Jews, arriving in the Jewish village of Magdala.
-A city just south of Capernaum.
-Dalmanutha.-{Mark 8:10 b}-Suggests either a variation of the same name or separate village in close proximity.
-“Magadan” was also the home of Mary Magdalene, whom Jesus had exorcised seven evil spirits from.)
+39 After Jesus had sent the crowd away, he got into the boat and went to the vicinity of Magadan.
+(For Additional Expository Notes see Book)

 Additional Notes & Applications

-Teaches the importance of praying before we eat, giving thanks to God for the good things were about to receive, even more so in public-(V. 36)
+Teaches how gratitude is essential in asking the blessing.
+Always giving thanks to God for the good things were about to receive-(V. 36)

 Teaches how the Lord never sends us any place without knowing what lies ahead.-(V. 39)

-Teaches how we can move forward in our healing, that God’s provisions are more than sufficient in meeting any need we may have later on down the road.-(V.39)
+Displays how God’s provisions are more than sufficient in meeting any need we may have later on down the road.-(V.39)

-Jesus by asking not what little they got, but what they had on hand.
-Teaches how sometimes, when faced with a difficult situation rather than be overwhelmed by what you don’t have, stay positive about what you do have.
+Jesus by asking not what little they got, but what they had on.
+Teaches rather than be overwhelmed by what you don’t have, stay positive about what you do have.

 -